ystia/yorc/doc/secured.rst

 Secured Consul cluster Setup
 ----------------------------
-Create a ``consul.key`` and ``consul.pem`` for all the Consul agents within the Consul cluster you setup:
+.. note:: You need to generate cerificates for all the Consul agents within the Consul cluster you setup.

- * the server (you may need 3 servers for HA),
- * and the client (you need one client on each host where a Yorc server is running).

-Use the above commands and replace <IP> and <SERVER_IP> by the host's IP address.
+Use the above commands to create the ``comp.key`` and a ``comp.pem`` files, and replace <IP> by the host's IP address.

+In a High Availability cluster, you need to setup at least 3 consul servers, and one consul client on each host where a Yorc server is running.

 Check Consul documentation for details about `agent's configuration <https://www.consul.io/docs/agent/options.html>`_ and `network traffic encryption <https://www.consul.io/docs/agent/encryption.html>`_.

-You may find below a typical configuration file for a consul server:
+You may find below a typical configuration file for a consul server.
+Start by creating a ``consul_server.key`` and ``consul_server.pem`` using the above commands.

 .. code-block:: json

     {
-      "domain": "starlings",
+      "domain": "yorc",
       "data_dir": "/tmp/work",
       "client_addr": "0.0.0.0",
       "advertise_addr": "{SERVER_IP}",
       "server": true,
       "bootstrap": true,
+      "ui": true,
       "encrypt": "{ENCRYPT_KEY}",
       "ports": {
         "https": 8543